Eau de Paris: History

 In 1985, Jacques Chirac, then Mayor of Paris decided to transfer the municipal water service into the hands of three private entities with a direct contract and without a public procurement procedure.
 The property of water wasn't formally transferred and was kept as a public common good.
 Eau et Force and Compagnie des Eaux de Paris had a 25-year concession for the distribution and customer services respectively related to the right and left banks of the River Seine.
+On December 1, 1986, the company SAGEP (Soc Anonyme Gestion des Eaux de Paris) was established.
 In 1987, the water production and transport were delegated for a 25-years period to SAGEP, a semi-public company owned by Ville de Paris (70%) and Suez & Veolia (28%).

+SAGEP was renamed Eau de Paris in January 2005.

 Eau de Paris was created in 2008 after a ballot initiative from then Mayor Bertrand Delanoë.
 The city's water was then substantially managed by two private companies (Veolia and Suez) which the municipal government bought out.

+In 2026, the Eau de Paris headquarters moved to the 13th arrondissement of Paris.

 Operations

 The company distributes 563,000 m³ of drinking water a day.
 In 2010 the company began installing drinking fountains dispensing fizzy water in the city.

+Paris has 1,311 drinking water fountains, including 17 sparkling water fountains.